RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-Do say that.
+Don't say that.
-For, as what you wish to establish can only be proven in a debate that has begun even by means of these contradictions, you have not escaped the flaw we mentioned earlier.
+For, since what you wish to achieve even by these contradictions has to be proven in a debate that has already started, you have not escaped the flaw we mentioned earlier.

 #### VS Commentary